 They also have a business account option that makes doing business across borders cost effective and simple.

 Here are the details of a Transferwise borderless account:

 - Hold and manage money in 40+ currencies.
 I have three: USD, Euro and British Pound.

 - Receive, send, and spend in foreign currencies.

 - You get local account details for USD, EURO, GBP, AUD, and NZD (account and routing numbers so you can receive money, set up payments, etc.).

 - No monthly maintenance fees or receiving fees.
 Low-cost contactless Mastercard debit card too.

-About the TransferWise debit card
+About the TransferWise debit card for France and beyond

 The borderless account comes with a Mastercard debit card as shown above.
 You can use the TransferWise debit card anywhere in the world and get the actual exchange rate — not whatever inflated rate your regular bank charges.
 Conversion fees are low (between 0.35% and 1%) and there are zero transaction fees.
 It’s free to pay with currencies in your account and you also get free ATM withdrawals up to £200 a month.
 If you don’t have a balance in a particular currency, no problem.
 Pay in any currency, anywhere and it will automatically convert the currency in your account with the lowest conversion fee.